hantsy/spring-reactive-sample/README.md

 }
 ```

-Currently we do not connect to any database, use a `Map` backed data store instead.
-When we talk about the Spring Data reactive feature later, we will replace it with a real Spring Data reactive implementation.
+Currently we have not connect to any database, here we use a `Map` backed data store instead.
+When we come to discuss the reactive features provided by Spring Data projects, we will replace it with a real Spring Data reactive implementation.

 If you have used Spring Data before, you will find these APIs are every similiar with `Repository` interface provided in Spring Data.

-The main difference is in the current Repository class all methods return a `Flux` or `Mono` instead.
+The main difference is in the current Repository class all methods return a `Flux` or `Mono`.

 `Flux` and `Mono` are from Reactor, which powers the reactive support in Spring 5 by default.

 * `Flux` means it could return lots of results in the stream.
 * `Mono` means it could return 0 to 1 result.

-Create a controller class named `PostController` to expose RESTful PAIs for `Post`.
+Create a controller class named `PostController` to expose RESTful PAIs for `Post` entity.

 ```java
 @RestController